Stirling-Tools/Stirling-Tools.github.io/docs/Modes-and-Licensing.md

 ## More than 5 users

 The free tier covers up to 5 users.
 Once you have more than 5, you need a paid Server or Enterprise plan.
+Server includes 100 users and adds capacity in blocks of 100; Enterprise is sized to your organization under a custom agreement.
 A paid plan also adds:

-- Official support (tickets, SLA, priority responses)
+- Official support (tickets, SLAs, priority responses)
 - SSO, SAML, audit logging, and other paid-tier features

-See [Paid Offerings](./Paid-Offerings.md) for the full feature comparison or [contact us](https://www.stirling.com/book-a-demo) if you're not sure which plan fits.
+See [Paid Offerings](./Paid-Offerings.md) for the full feature comparison, [book a demo](https://www.stirling.com/book-a-demo) to see the paid features first-hand, or [contact us](https://www.stirling.com/contact-us) if you're not sure which plan fits.